Last Updated July 29th, 2022. Rules subject to change

 ?
 Stage Gimmicks off

 ?
-Winner Must Keep Chatacter & Assist
+Winner Must Keep Character & Assist

 ?
 Random stage select (players may opt for an agreed stage)